-Soft colors would give almost any room and gentle and feminine touch.
+Soft colors or shabby chic styles would give almost any room a gentle and feminine touch.
 If you want a color pallet that’s feminine without using a lot of pinks, go with pastel shades of your favorite colors.

 A spring green or yellow, lavender purple, or even a baby can give your daughter’s bedroom the woman’s touch you want.
 Focus your room decor options on pastels and you’ll have the vibe you’ve been looking for.

 There’s just something about flowers that screams femininity.
 If you want your daughters to have a girly room, don’t skimp on the flowers.